 INVITATION...

-Take a "side peek" with me!
+Take a "side-peek" with me!
 I'd like to invite you to a more conscientized and sideways look at all the different objects, landscapes, weather phenomena and whatsoever is to find in Nature and which people tend to forget about.
-Surely because of the overhelming distractions there are in modern lives.
-But isn't Nature actually the true importance?
-All our sophisticated life has become and is only possible through Nature and its ressources.
-But it is actually a very touchy and balanced system which now goes out of hand.

 about me...